ewolff/microservices-primer/manuscript/chapter2.md

   teams.
 He/she has to explain the requirements for the new feature to each of the three teams.
-When the customer does not have detailed knowledge about the system architecture, the teams will have to discuss with him how the functionalities can be implemented in the different layers.
+When the customer does not have detailed knowledge about the system architecture, the teams will have to discuss with him/her how the functionalities can be implemented in the different layers.

 * The teams have to coordinate their work for instance in regards to